Overview

 current, and future years and illustrate the impact of various investments on the client's

 current income tax and future tax liability.
-In addition, we provide tax guidance but
+In addition, we provide tax guidance but always

-closely with those consultants on the clients’ individual tax matters.
+those consultants on the clients’ individual tax matters.

 -